sangamesh27/100-days-of-code/log.md

 **Thoughts**:I did understood how to build one should rebuilt it again to check how much I understand and how much more practice I need over things also should start with assignments from tomorrow

 **Link to work**:No link to CLI yet

+### Day 5:10th March 2025

+**Today's progress**:Today I learnt about HTTP servers today most of it was theory.

+**Thoughts**:Learnt a theory about HTTP servers and understood abouot Methods, ports, response and status codes theory part was easy to understand until now as I knew a few things about it before hand

+**Link to work: No link to the work.